How many ways do we love Angela Rye? Oh, let us count the ways. And the reasons.

 2. Advocacy is in her blood

-She was born and raised in Seattle, Washington where her father, Eddie Rye, Jr was a community activist.
+Angela was born and raised in Seattle, Washington.
+Her father, Eddie Rye, Jr, was a community activist there.
 She learned the value of community advocacy from a young age and grew into a powerful advocate.